 About WSU Environmental Finance Center's Meramec Healthy Watershed Funding Project

-Communities in the watershed identified political, capacity and funding barriers to the implementation of healthy watershed options, and requested that a cost-benefit-analysis be developed along with resources and tools that could be used to support decision-making for healthy watershed stormwater projects.
+Communities in the watershed identified political, capacity and funding barriers to the implementation of healthy watershed options, and requested that a cost-benefit analysis be developed along with resources and tools to support decision-making for healthy watershed stormwater projects.
 The EFC developed a searchable online database so that communities could match funding options with their Meramec watershed projects.
 Although this tool is designed for Meramec River initiative, it is also applicable and functional for all Missouri watershed projects.

 Questions about the Meramec/Missouri Watershed Funding Tool?
 Contact Tonya Bronleewe, firstname.lastname@example.org, (316) 978-6638.